Jon Morgan

 • It can take time for the money raised through crowdfunding to reach you.
 You'll be able to withdraw it once your campaign is over.
 Depending on the website and how long your fundraising time is, this could take weeks or even months.

-Crowdfunding is an excellent option for funding your business if no other funding options are available to you.
+In my experience, crowdfunding is an excellent option for funding a business if no other funding options are available to you.

 4. Informal Loans From Personal Network